dpaukov/combinatoricslib3/README.md

   \____/\___/|_| |_| |_|_.__/|_|_| |_|\__,_|\__\___/|_|  |_|\___|___/\____/_|_.__/  |____/
 ```

-This is a new implementation of the combinatorics library for Java.
-The previous versions of the library can be found [here](https://github.com/dpaukov/combinatoricslib)
+A combinatorics library for Java.

 ## 3.4.0 - the latest stable release version
 The latest release of the library is [v3.4.0](https://github.com/dpaukov/combinatoricslib3/releases/tag/v3.4.0).